DeVos To Rescind Obama-Era Guidance On School Discipline

 "Daily fights, concealed weapons and teachers assaulted are being ignored to reduce the number of incidents reported.
 This is unacceptable."

 Without the federal government, there may be little pressure for change in places like Mississippi.
 That was the only state analyzed by Child Trends that saw an increase in suspensions each year between 2012 and 2016.
-Or in Allegheny County, Pa., where black students as of 2016 were suspended seven times more often than non-black students.
+Or in Allegheny County, Pa., where black students as of 2016 were suspended seven times more often than nonblack students.

 Activists like 18-year-old Nia Arrington, of the One Pennsylvania Youth Power collective, feel abandoned by this announcement.
 As a student in Pittsburgh public schools, in Allegheny County, she fought successfully against arming school safety officers.